sbabcoc/GridLauncherV4/README.md

 # GridLauncherV4

-My objective is to launch and manage a local Selenium 4 Grid programmatically, using only the required discrete Java artifacts required by this configuration.
+My objective is to launch and manage a local Selenium 4 Grid programmatically, using only the discrete Java artifacts required by this configuration.

 ## Problems with Existing Options